Bidran/Chalk-Climbing-Centre/README.md

       This issue was solved by moving the graph further down for clarity.

-   3. The text on image links wasnt aligned when the element is hover over
+   3. The text on image links wasnt aligned when the element is hovered over

       <img src= "./assets/docs/bugs/bugimage.png" height = 200px>